 Roasted Pineapple with Maple Syrup

-Another way to turn fresh pineapple into an enticing dessert or luscious side dish with pork or seafood, is to roast slices of pineapple with a few dots of butter or coconut oil and maple syrup .
+Another way to turn fresh pineapple into an enticing dessert or luscious side dish with pork or seafood, is to roast slices of pineapple with a few dots of butter or coconut oil on each slice and maple syrup .
 Slice pineapple into rounds or quarters.
 Add oil or butter and enough maple syrup to spoon a little over the pineapple as it cooks.
-Roast the pineapple and topping at 375 degrees F, basting it a few times, until the pineapple is soft and the syrup has thickened.
+Roast the pineapple at 375 degrees F, basting it a few times, until the pineapple is soft and the syrup has thickened.
 Sprinkle a few drops of vanilla on each slice and spoon any remaining maple syrup or juices over each slice.
 Serve will a little Greek yogurt or creme fraiche or splurge with frozen yogurt or vanilla ice cream.